Alexander Vyazemsky: General Prosecutor

-The Prosecutor General now almost single–handedly led the all–powerful Secret Expedition, and almost all the known political affairs of the reign of Catherine II passed through his hands: Emelyan Pugachev, Alexander Radishchev, Nikolay Novikov and others.
+The Prosecutor General now almost single–handedly led the Secret Expedition, and almost all the known political affairs of the reign of Catherine II passed through his hands: Emelyan Pugachev, Alexander Radishchev, Nikolay Novikov and others.
 Under him, the main "whip–fighter" or, as Alexander Pushkin called him, "the domestic executioner of the meek Catherine" Stepan Sheshkovsky, who had, in the words of the empress, "a special gift to carry out investigative affairs", developed his active detective activity.

 Alexander Vyazemsky, unlike his predecessor, actively led the prosecutors subordinate to him.
 Under him, "Institutions for the Administration of Governorates" (1775) were put into effect, which regulated in detail the rights and obligations of the local prosecutor's office.

 For "diligence, zeal and jealousy for the benefits of the service" he was awarded many awards, receiving, in particular, the Orders of Saint Andrew the First–Called (1773), Saint Alexander Nevsky, Saint Anna, Saint Vladimir, 1st Degree (1782), White Eagle.
 Alexander Vyazemsky had the military rank of lieutenant general and the civilian rank of a Real Privy Councillor.

 In September 1792, Alexander Vyazemsky retired due to illness, and Catherine II assigned the numerous duties he performed to several people.
 Dmitry Bantysh–Kamensky wrote about him as follows: "Prince Vyazemsky was distinguished by his loyalty to his throne, unselfishness, was extremely hardworking, knew how to choose worthy assistants; an enemy of luxury, but stingy and envious, as his contemporaries spoke of him".

 Prince Vyazemsky died of paralysis on 20 January 1793; a modest tombstone can be seen in the Annunciation Church of the Alexander Nevsky Lavra.
 The Murzinka Estate built by him near Saint Petersburg was inherited by his daughter Anna, and then by her grandson Anton Apraksin.